Frequently Asked Questions | FAQs

 - your combined gross household* income is less than $35,000

 - you do not receive a yearly transit pass or transportation subsidy under the Nova Scotia Employment Support and Income Assistance program

 *A household is all family members living in the same home related by blood, marriage, common-law or adoption.
 Roommates are not considered part of the household.
 Adults are considered persons 18 years and over.

 In order to apply, applicants must:

 - complete, in full, the Affordable Access program application

-- provide a copy of 2018’s Notice of Assessment or Proof of Income Statement (Option 'C') from the Canada Revenue Agency.
-This includes members of the household not applying for the program.
-Full-time adult students are not required to submit a Notice of Assessment or Proof of Income.
-Revenue Canada requires 10 business days to process a Notice of Assessment request; alternatively, you may obtain a copy of your own notice of assessment online
+- provide a copy of 2019’s Notice of Assessment or Proof of Income Statement (Option ‘C’) from the Canada Revenue Agency (Revenue Canada requires 10 business days to process a Notice of Assessment request; alternatively, you may obtain a copy of your own notice of assessment online).

 - provide your Canada Revenue Statement of Business or Rental Activities, as well as your personal income tax Notice of Assessment if you are self-employed